enriquepablo/terms/README.rst

     for things, for verbs, for numbers, for facts.
-    But the logic behind Terms is first order, there is only one kind of individuals, and the proliferation of kinds of variable is just syntactic sugar.
+    But the logic behind Terms is first order, there is only one kind of individuals, and the proliferation of kinds of variables is just syntactic sugar.
     ``Person1`` would be equivalent to something like "for all x, x is a person and x...".